Evolutionary quality

 Why are hundreds of unit testers created, but the software still doesn't run?
 Because isolated tests alone do not prove a feature - and that is the problem.

-Manual testing is no fun, risk analyses end up in a drawer.
-Gamification in testing can solve both - with concrete formats such as Bingo-Bongo or Maturity Poker.
+Manual testing is no fun, and risk analyses usually end up unread in a drawer somewhere.
+Gamification solves both with concrete formats.